chaincodelabs/seminars/bitcoin-protocol-development/p2p.md

 2. What is the rationale behind the "new"/"tried" table design?
 Were there any prior inspirations within the field of distributed computing?
 3. How does a fixed set of 4 outbound peers get chosen?
 In what circumstances would you evict or change them?
 4. What are feeler connections, and when are they used?
+5. How many honest nodes does a node need to connect to ensure it is connected to the right network/blockchain?

 ### Eclipse Attacks on Bitcoin’s Peer-to-Peer Network